ricosjp/monolish/doc/data_type.md

 Matrices stored in COO format can be easily referenced, but the computation cannot be parallelized.
 COO does not have any attributes to compute.

-Matrices stored in CRS format can be parallelized efficiently.
+Computation of matrices stored in CRS format can be parallelized efficiently.
 CRS does not have the `editable` attribute.

 Matrices stored in the Dense format can be edited and computed efficiently; Dense has both attributes.